harveytriana/TspApproach/README.md

 While C# is an extremely mature language, it covers all software development paradigms.
 It is my main language.

-I was curious to write and run into a specific problem in all three languages.
-I wrote an approach to the classic [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem), without taking code from others.
-My algorithm is simple, measuring all the permutations to arrive at an exact answer.
-Of course, due to the exponential nature of the problem, this is not the best solution.
-However, the goal is not to write a solution to the problem (which in fact does not exist), but to measure the performance of three languages.
-The code I wrote is very effective, it processes an average of 25 million calculations per second.
+In any case, its majesty C ++ turns out to be the language that solves the same problem in less time.
+Followed closely by Rust, as expected.

+As a note, I bring up that tests were made with C# integer of 32 (*int* isntead of *long*), and it improves performance by ~15%.
+GO also increases when using int32.
+However, with an integer of 32 the solution limit is reduced to 13 nodes or less.

 > It is worth clarifying that for a large number of nodes, perhaps more than 20, specialized algorithms have to be applied, for example, [Google-COR-Tools](https://developers.google.com/optimization/routing/tsp) or [Concorde TSP Solver](https://www.math.uwaterloo.ca/tsp/concorde.html) are suitable.
 The purpose of this post is not to resolve the TSP issue, per se, is just code.

-In a recent collaboration we wrote equivalents for C++, Fortran, Dart, and Python.
-C++ now tops the list of the language that solved the problem in less time, just 2 seconds ahead of Rust.
-Regarding Fortran, it is still an experiment, compiled with *gfortran (MinGW.org GCC-6.3.0-1)*, it is possible that there is a better compiler option.
+About Fortran, it is still an experiment, compiled with *gfortran (MinGW.org GCC-6.3.0-1)*, it is possible that there is a better compiler option.

 ## Results